 Bottom Line

-The biggest risk in melatonin sleep gummies usually isn’t the ingredient-it’s the system around it.
-When the gummy matrix, process controls, packaging, and testing methods are engineered to work together, you get a product that is consistent, stable, and scalable under a quality-driven manufacturing program.
+The biggest risk isn’t the ingredient—it’s the system around it.
+Engineer the matrix, process controls, packaging, and testing methods to work together, and you get a product that’s consistent, stable, and scalable.